Watchignite/Zepto_sql_project/README.md

 This SQL project helps understand product distribution, pricing insights, discount behavior, stock trends, and category-level performance within Zepto’s catalog.
 It demonstrates strong skills in SQL, data cleaning, analysis, and real-world business insights.

+## 👨‍💻 Author — Kothur Charan Reddy - STUDENT
+This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
+If you have any questions, feedback, or would like to collaborate, feel free to get in touch!
+## 💡 Thanks for checking out the project!
+Your support means a lot — feel free to star ⭐ this repo or share it with someone learning SQL.🚀